Religious education: United States

 In the United States, religious education is often provided voluntarily through supplementary "Sunday school", "Hebrew school", or catechism classes, taught to children at their families' places of worship, either in conjunction with worship services or some other time during the week, after weekday school classes.
 Some families believe supplementary religious education is inadequate, and send their children to private religious schools, called parochial schools when Catholic, day schools or yeshivas when Jewish.
 Many faiths also offer private college and graduate-level religious schools or seminaries, some of which are accredited as colleges.

 In public schools, U.S. law allows for religious education under released time during school hours; LifeWise Academy and Child Evangelism Fellowship are examples of voluntary Christian programs that utilize this.
 Additionally, under U.S. law, religious education in public schools is permittable if it is done from a neutral, academic perspective.

 South Asia

 India

-In India, there are a number of private schools run by religious institutions, especially for Hindus, Muslims, Sikhs, Christians, Jains and Buddhists.
+In India, religious instructions are prohibited by the constitution in public schools and are optional in schools receiving grants from the government but are otherwise private.
+On the other hand, there are a number of private schools run by religious institutions, especially for Hindus, Muslims, Sikhs, Christians, Jains and Buddhists.
 During the era of British rule, Christian private schools were quite prominent and widely attended by both UK (British) and Indian students.
 Many of the schools established during this era, especially in areas with a heavy Christian population, are still in existence today.
 In addition to regular formal education, a number of religious institutions have instituted regular informal religious/spiritual education programs for children and adults.